dlab-berkeley/git-fundamentals/README.md

 Forking on github is same as cloning in the command line.

-## How do I title a thing on branching?

-I have no idea. about the title.
+## Branching is also very important for collaboration

-But for branching, you should check the above link for now.
+For branching, you should check the above link for now.